backdrop-contrib/seo_meta/README.md

 Metadata > SEO Meta tags or admin/config/metadata/seo_meta) control defaults and may be used for:

-- set default value for any meta tag;
+- set up default values for meta tags;
-- define usage of site name in page titles and type of visual divider in this case;
+- enable or disable usage of site name in page titles and set divider in between;
-- define "Base Canonical URL" (see description on the form);
+- define replacement for "Canonical Base URL" (see description on the form);
-- set visibility for "keywords" meta tag;
+- enable availability for obsolete "Keywords" meta tag;
-- change shortcut icon link "rel" and "type" attributes (see description on the form).
+- change shortcut icon link "rel" and "type" attributes (see description on the form);

 Meta tags for "Front page" (Home page) may be set by using tab in admin area: (Administration > Configuration > Metadata >